Efficiently Serving Large Multimodal Models Using EPD Disaggregation: Experiments

 Next, we repeat the experiment using the non-synthetic video question-answering dataset, NextQA \cite{xiao2021next}.
-For this, we randomly sampled 100 examples, with input text token lengths ranging from 4 to 21 (average: 11.42) and output token lengths ranging from 1 to 7 (average: 2.75).
+To do so, we randomly sampled 100 examples, with input text token lengths ranging from 4 to 21 (average: 11.42) and output token lengths ranging from 1 to 7 (average: 2.75).
 Each video request was represented by 8 uniformly sampled frames, and we used MiniCPM-V 2.6 in the experiment, adhering to the SLO criteria of TTFT = 5.60 and TPOT = 0.06.
-As illustrated in \cref{fig:dynamic_workload}, EPD is the only framework achieving 90\% SLO attainment at low request rates, demonstrating its superior effectiveness in handling diverse, real-world-like workloads compared to DistServe and vLLM.
+As illustrated in \cref{fig:dynamic_workload}, EPD is the only framework achieving 90\% SLO attainment at low request rates, demonstrating its superior ability to handle real-world workloads compared to DistServe and vLLM.

+Finally, we conduct the same experiment using the Video-MME \cite{fu2024video} dataset.
+We evaluate SLO attainment, defined as TTFT $\leq$ 3.1s and TPOT $\leq$ 0.025s, on 100 randomly sampled Video-MME examples using MiniCPM-V 2.6.
+Each video is represented by 64 uniformly sampled frames, following the MiniCPM frame configuration reported on the Video-MME leaderboard.
+The results are shown in \cref{fig:slo-video-mme}.

+As seen, EPD consistently outperforms vLLM and DistServe across all rates, demonstrating a strong generalization to temporal multimodal workloads, such as videos.